Neirth/NestedApi/README.md

   <img src="./docs/assets/NestedApi-logo.svg?raw=true">
 </p>

-NestedAPI: My Experimental Backend Sandbox Project
+# NestedAPI: My Experimental Backend Sandbox Project

 ## About the Project
 NestedAPI is a microservices-based framework designed for creating backend services that cater to real-world needs.
 Please note that this project is purely experimental and meant for personal exploration.
 It is not intended for commercial or production use.
+For production use, please, use [Hasura](https://hasura.io/) project.

 ## Why I Started This Project
 I embarked on this journey to streamline the development cycle and enhance collaboration within my team.
 The goal is to focus solely on essential components during development.
 While the core of this project is built using Kotlin, I encourage the freedom to introduce modules in different programming languages as long as they integrate seamlessly with existing technologies.
 I'm committed to refining these modules to ensure they fulfill their respective purposes effectively.

-## How the Project Operates
+## How the project is structured
 NestedAPI transforms RESTful API endpoints into specialized components, enabling scalable architecture to handle substantial workloads.
 Let me illustrate the project's composition:

 ```mermaid